dustinpfister/blog_posts/_posts/js-javascript-string.md

 console.log(str.constructor.name); // String
 console.log(str); // 'foobar'
 ```

-Single or double quotes can be used.
+This can be thought of as a string literal when the value of the string exists in the actual hard coded javaScript itself.
+In most real projects a string is a type of value that is obtained from and input element, or from a parsed object from JSON data that was pulled in via an http request.
+So there are many other ways to go about getting, or creating a string so lets look as some more examples.

-### 1.2 - Making a javaScriot string with backticks
+### 1.2 - Making a javaScript string with backticks

 There are also backticks that can be used as well.
 These can be used in the same way as quotes, but also allow for things like function calls.